-You and your anesthesiologist will discuss what type of anesthesia is best for you before your procedure, with the goal of keeping you safe and comfortable.
+You and your surgeon and anesthesiologist will discuss what type of anesthesia is best for you before your procedure, with the goal of keeping you safe and comfortable.

 HSS ASC of Manhattan anesthesiologists regularly employ techniques (such as regional anesthesia) to reduce the risk of post-operative nausea and vomiting, and routinely give anti-nausea medications as part of your anesthetic care.

-If you have a history of nausea and vomiting following surgery, please inform your anesthesiologist before surgery.
+If you have a history of motion sickness, or nausea and vomiting following surgery, please inform your anesthesiologist before surgery.
 He or she will make necessary adjustments to the anesthetic plan to ensure the best approach to prevent or minimize these side effects.

 Orthopedic surgery is often associated with post-operative pain, and pain control is one of our top priorities.
 At the HSS ASC of Manhattan we have a variety of proven methods to keep you comfortable and safe.
 If you are scheduled for an outpatient procedure, your anesthesiologist will make sure that your pain is manageable before you are discharged from the HSS ASC.